awjlogan/emon32-fw/README.md

 The firmware version numbering follows [semantic versioning](https://semver.org/).
 That is, for version `X.Y.Z`:

 - `X` : major version with no guaranteed backward compatibility with previous major versions
-- `Y` : minoor version where any added functionality has backward compatibility
+- `Y` : minor version where any added functionality has backward compatibility
 - `Z` : improvements and bug fixes

 Any firmware with `X == 0` is considered unstable and subject to change.